 Officials of the Southern Lodging Summit, an annual hotel conference focusing on development and operations throughout the southern United States, announced on July 31 plans to postpone this year’s physical gathering due to the ongoing coronavirus pandemic.
 Instead, the organization will host a “virtual update.”
 Two of the conference’s most popular panels, “Visionary Viewpoints—Crisis Leadership” and “What Do the Numbers Show—A Six-Month Check-Up: Where We’ve Been & Where We’re Headed,” will be pre-recorded and shared with all previous attendees and interested parties.
-The conference will maintain its annual online auction that is scheduled to run from August 10-28, 2020.
+The conference planned to maintain its annual online auction that is scheduled to run from August 10-28, 2020.

 Wyndham 2021 Global Conference